Psychotherapy, psychological counseling in Pruszków (near Warsaw)

 - regaining the feeling of control over your own life;

-- healing feelings and deficiencies connected with early emotional deprivation, which manifest in adult life in the form of nervousness, sleeplessness, stress, fears, anxiety, depression, the feeling of hopelessness, and the similar;
+- healing feelings and deficiencies connected with early emotional deprivation, which manifest in adult life in the form of nervousness, sleeplessness, stress, fears, anxiety, depression, the feeling of hopelessness, etc.;

-- facing the reality: reality is not always pleasant – then we can reach out for various substances, actions or behavior thanks to which one is trying to relieve his or her pain, but this has it’s price: the excess of time spent on playing computer games, watching TV, shopping, etc. may stop bringing peace and start becoming an addiction;
+- facing the reality and dealing with it: reality is not always pleasant – then one can reach out for various substances, actions or behavior thanks to which one is trying to relieve his or her pain, but this has it’s price: the excess of time spent on playing computer games, watching TV, shopping, etc. may become an addiction;

-- face problems connected with your sexual life and sexuality;
+- face problems regarding your sexual life and sexuality;

-- feel relieved and unburdened from various disturbing emotional states, for example from excessive guilt, following you almost every day;
+- experience relief from various disturbing emotional states, for example from excessive guilt, following you almost every day;

 - deal with the feeling of being a problem or a burden for others;

-- rebuild your self-esteem or build it up for the first time in your life;
+- regain your self-esteem or build it up for the first time in your life;

 - psychosomatic disorders;

-- coping with a feeling that your life has become monotonous and with an inability of introducing changes to it, as well as getting support in introducing real changes into one’s life in the time adjusted to her or his needs.
+- cope with a feeling that your life has become monotonous and with inability of introducing changes to it, as well as getting support in introducing real changes into one’s life in the time adjusted to her or his needs.